 I feel that I am basically a compassionate person.
 I think this comes from my years living in less-than-happy-ideal conditions.
-I can relate and understand others living in similar circumstances.
+I can relate to and understand others living in similar circumstances.
 I can identify and experience sympathy with the abused women and children, the addicts and alcoholics and those living in poverty because I have lived it myself.

 I may have a desire to alleviate their suffering and distress, but I can’t help everyone.
-I don’t have all the money in the world to finance all the necessary social supports that are needed: addiction treatment centres, more affordable housing, women’s and homeless shelters, better-paying jobs for everyone.
+I don’t have all the money in the world to finance all the necessary social supports that are needed: addiction treatment centres, more affordable housing, women’s and homeless shelters, and better-paying jobs for everyone.
 What I can offer is to show care and concern and treat each person I meet with respect and dignity no matter where I meet them on the road of life.

 (Source: Charter For Compassion)

 I think, by nature, human beings are compassionate.
 I base this on seeing the best in people come out to help their fellow citizens during BC’s Wildfires of 2017, or Alberta’s Wildfires in Fort McMurray in 2016.
 Seeing videos of people buying fuel and water to give to total strangers as the motorists were being evacuated.
-Watching news reports of people traveling to help with evacuations during floods in Florida, or helping to rebuild Puerto Rico demonstrates compassion in action.
+Watching news reports of people travelling to help with evacuations during floods in Florida, or helping to rebuild Puerto Rico demonstrates compassion in action.